fjames86/cerberus/README.md

 - [x] Encode/decode AP-REQ messages to send to applicaiton servers
 - [x] Validate AP-REQ messages to authenticate clients
 - [x] Wrap AP-REQ messages with the KRB5 OID, as required for GSS
-- [ ] Some sort of GSSAPI integration?
+- [x] Some sort of GSSAPI integration.
 - [ ] Long term aim: write a KDC server

 ## 3. Usage

-The public API is not finalized yet, but at the moment you can do something like:
+Cerberus provides an API to the "raw" Kerberos protocol, e.g.
 ```
 ;; client logs in to the AS and requests a TGT
 CL-USER> (defparameter *tgt* (cerberus:request-tgt "Administrator" "password" "REALM" :kdc-address "10.1.1.1"))